Imamate in Shia doctrine: Introduction

-All Muslims believe that Muhammad had said: "To whomsoever I am Mawla, Ali is his Mawla."
-This hadith has been narrated in different ways by many different sources in no less than 45 hadith books of both Sunni and Shia collections.
-This hadith has also been narrated by the collector of hadiths, al-Tirmidhi, 3713; as well as Ibn Maajah, 121; etc. The major point of conflict between the Sunni and the Shia is in the interpretation of the word 'Mawla'.
-For the Shia the word means 'Master' and has the same elevated significance as when the term had been used to address Muhammad himself during his lifetime.
-Thus, when Muhammad actually (by speech) and physically (by way of having his closest companions including Abu Bakr, Umar and Uthman [the three future Caliphs who had preceded Ali as Caliph] publicly accept Ali as their Master by taking Ali's hand in both of theirs as token of their allegiance to Ali) transferred this title and manner of addressing Ali as the Mawla for all Muslims at Ghadiri Khum Oasis just a few months before his death, the people that came to look upon Ali as Muhammad's immediate successor even before Muhammad's death came to be known as the Shia.
-However, for Sunnis the word simply means the 'beloved' or the 'revered' and has no other significance at all.
+According to the hadith, Muhammad said: "To whomsoever I am Mawla, Ali is his Mawla."
+This hadith has been related in different ways in no less than 45 Shia and Sunni hadithic sources, including compendia by al-Tirmidhi, Ibn Majah, and others.The major conflict between Sunni and Shia Muslims centers on the interpretation of the word "mawla."
+For Shia Muslims, "mawla" means "master" and holds the same elevated significance as it did when the term was used to address Muhammad during his lifetime.
+They believe that Muhammad publicly designated Ali as "Mawla" for all Muslims at the Ghadiri Khum Oasis, just months before his death.
+This event involved Muhammad’s closest companions—Abu Bakr, Umar, and Uthman (the three future Caliphs who preceded Ali)—taking Ali's hand in both of theirs as a token of their allegiance to him.
+Those who viewed Ali as Muhammad's immediate successor, even before Muhammad's death, came to be known as the Shia.